What if you could transform your sexless marriage into one where you “make love” all the time?

 When sex is regularly experienced as a special activity shared only with each other, this bonding enhances the relationship, keeping it monogamous, loving and strong.

-4. A sexless marriage makes my marriage vulnerable
+4. A sexless marriage may make your marriage vulnerable.

-When I’m not experiencing intimacy, I become vulnerable to substitutes that aren’t so healthy.
+When you’re not experiencing intimacy, you may become vulnerable to substitutes that aren’t so healthy.

-There are plenty of “illusions of intimacy” I may fall prey to.
+There are plenty of “illusions of intimacy” we can fall prey to.
 Anger and disappointment over a sexless marriage can drive us into cheating, pornography, and other unhealthy exits we use to try and fill that huge vacuum that exists.